-Vaccine Recommendation Human Papilloma 1.
-Insufficient evidence is available to recommend HPV vaccine during Virus (HPV) chemotherapy. vaccine 2.
-The full schedule of 3 doses of vaccine should be given rather than a reduced (Note: Both male 2 dose schedule to all children who receive cancer treatment. and female 3.
-Children/adolescents who did not receive all dose(s) recommended prior to subjects.) the start of immunosuppression should continue where they stopped based on a catch-up schedule starting at least 6 months after chemotherapy.
-4. Vaccination may be initiated six months or more after chemotherapy OR when scheduled in school.
-5. A single dose of HPV vaccine is recommended for children/adolescents who are previously vaccinated with the reduced 2 doses schedule of HPV vaccine, 6 months after the end of chemotherapy.
-Rotavirus vaccine 1.
-Rotavirus vaccine is not recommended during chemotherapy.
-(Note: live 2.
-Rotavirus vaccine is not recommended after the first year of life. attenuated)
+Vaccine Recommendation Measles, mumps and rubella vaccine(s) (Note: live attenuated) Measles, mumps and rubella vaccine is not recommended during chemotherapy.
+Vaccination and evaluation of titers is affected by recent receipt of IVIG (titers should be delayed to 4 months in recipients of IVIG).
+Once deemed immunocompetent, and approximately 6 months after completion of therapy: Children who are fully vaccinated prior to diagnosis should have titers measured and if non-immune receive full vaccination schedule and post vaccine titers at least one month after last dose to ensure immunity.
+Children who are partially vaccinated prior to diagnosis should complete the series and have titers at least one month after the last dose to check immunity.
+Children who are not vaccinated prior to diagnosis should receive all age appropriate doses and post vaccine titers at least one month after the last dose to check immunity.
+If non-immune give one more dose, if eligible. (e.g. Immunocompetent).
+The combined MMR-V vaccine can be used in children less than 13 years of age.
+Children 13 years of age and older are given varicella and MMR vaccines as separate injections at different injection sites.
+Post-exposure measles vaccines may be considered in certain situations.
+Human Papilloma Virus (HPV) vaccine (Note: Both male and female subjects.)
+Insufficient evidence is available to recommend HPV vaccine during chemotherapy.
+The full schedule of 3 doses of vaccine should be given rather than a reduced 2 or one dose schedule to all children who receive cancer treatment.
+Children/adolescents who did not receive all dose(s) recommended prior to the start of immunosuppression should complete their vaccination based on a catch-up schedule starting at least 6 months after chemotherapy.
+Vaccination may be initiated six months or more after chemotherapy OR when scheduled in school.
+A single dose of HPV vaccine is recommended for children/adolescents who are previously vaccinated with the reduced 2 doses schedule of HPV vaccine, 6 months after the end of chemotherapy.
+Rotavirus vaccine (Note: live attenuated) Rotavirus vaccine is not recommended during chemotherapy.
+Rotavirus vaccine is not recommended after the first year of life.